On the Curvature and Topology of Compact Stationary Spacetimes: Relationship between and

 hence $\cdL{X_i}{X_j} = \cd{X_i}{X_j}$.
 Using this, $\cd{X_i}{T} = -\cdL{X_i}{T} + X_i(\text{ln}(g(T,T))T$ can be derived, from which $\cd{T}{X_i} = \cdL{T}{X_i} -2\cdL{X_i}{T} + X_i(\text{ln}(g(T,T))T$ follows immediately via $\cd{T}{X_i}-\cd{X_i}{T} = [T,X_i] = \cdL{T}{X_i}-\cdL{X_i}{T}$.
 Finally, using the Killing condition, the case $\cd{T}{T} = -\cdL{T}{T}$ follows easily, via

 and the fact that $g(\cd{T}{T},T) = g(-\cdL{T}{T},T) = 0$. \end{proof}

 Armed with Proposition \ref{prop:LC}, we now relate the Riemann curvature 4-tensors of $g$ and $\gL$.
-In what follows, our sign convention for the Riemann curvature endomorphism is

-Although this sign is the opposite of that in \cite{PW}, this is compensated for by the fact that our curvature operator \eqref{eqn:co0} below is defined with a minus sign, which \cite{PW} does not have.
+In what follows, our sign convention for the Riemann curvature endomorphism is $ R_{\scalebox{0.4}{$L$}}(X,Y)Z = \cd{X}{\cd{Y}{Z}} - \cd{Y}{\cd{X}{Z}} - \cd{[X,Y]}{Z}. $ Although this sign is the opposite of that in \cite{PW}, this is compensated for by the fact that our curvature operator \eqref{eqn:co0} below is defined with a minus sign, which \cite{PW} does not have.